gordthompson/sqlalchemy-sybase/README.rst

 The SQLAlchemy Project
 ======================

-SQLAlchemy-sybase is affiliated with the `SQLAlchemy Project <https://www.sqlalchemy.org>`_ and adheres to the same standards and conventions as the core project.
+sqlalchemy-sybase is affiliated with the `SQLAlchemy Project <https://www.sqlalchemy.org>`_ and adheres to the same standards and conventions as the core project.

 Development / Bug reporting / Pull requests